rfviolato/work-commute/README.md

 # Features To-do

 There are still some things that I want to create and fine-tune:
 - "Add to home screen" support
 - Display a nice UI when offline
 - Display day events
 - Give month picker proper mobile UI layout
-- Query batching
 - Fine-tune easings and transitions to favor smoothness
-- Cover some UI edge-cases (e.g.: displaying something on not worked days)
+- Cover some UI edge-cases (e.g.: displaying something on not-worked days)

 # Project To-do

 There is still much to be done to make this repository more organized:

-- Tidy-up big components
-- Improve folder structure
 - More scalable folder structure
 - Add instructions of how to run the project to the Readme file